 Long haul trucking isn’t the easiest lifestyle.
 That doesn’t mean you can’t be comfortable in your own cabin.
 Today’s big rigs contain some of the trappings of home, but can be made better with a few simple touches.

-If you’re just starting out or tired of the same old routine, adding some accessories can be a godsend.
+If you’re just starting out or tired of the same old routine, adding some accessories that are both practical and provide comfort can be a godsend.

 Here’s everything you need, from the basics veterans swear by, to the new inventions meant to make your time on the road a bit more tolerable.